 - creating software using backend frameworks

-- writing codes using server-side languages
+- writing code using server-side languages

 - handling API integration